pro-Nate/band-route-problem/readme.md

 Current algorithm calculates route by repeatedly finding next nearest venue until all venues have been visited, then gives distance to home.

 A brute force approach to finding shortest route was too resource intensive.
-I might attempt an improved algorith if time allows.

 Libraries used:

-* None (although the default.css is copied from another one of my excercises in git)
+* D3.js for plotting data on graph

-Time used:
+Time spent:

 * ~1 hour researching the problem
-* ~2.5 hours implementing solution
+* ~2.5-3 hours implementing solution
+* ~1 hour implementing graph and cleaning